Public comment runs through April 20, 2026

 USACE says the project would permanently fill 104.3 acres of wetlands and 0.87 acres of other waterways, while temporarily filling another 31.51 acres of wetlands.
 The Corps also says the mitigation plan would enhance 466.10 acres of wetlands currently used for agriculture and silviculture.

-That is why people who care about farmland, wetlands, drainage, and the working landscape are focused on this review.
-The core federal permit question is literally about dredge-and-fill impacts to waters of the United States.
+The core federal permit question is dredge-and-fill impacts to waters of the United States.

 The fish and river record is more complicated than either side's slogan